yassataiseer/TikTechAPI/README.md

 Testing is directly proportionate to the work done.
 View under `tests` directory and to execute simply run:
 `python -m pytest`.

+### Testing Requirements:
+Testing works very easily within this API.
+Make sure to not be using any docker containers or closed environments that prevent access to the MySQL db.